 The ‘you, me, we’ system

-When it comes to marital banking, there is no single solution that works for everyone.
+When it comes to marital banking, there is no single solution for finances in marriage that works for everyone.
 Many partners, especially younger couples who have minimal assets to combine, find success with a single account system, in which all household income is lumped together and used to pay for all expenses.

-Roughly 42 percent of couples who have a joint bank account also maintain individual accounts, according to a TD Bank survey.
+Roughly 23 percent of couples who have a joint bank account also maintain individual accounts, according to a2020 survey by Varo Money.
 Why?
 Some preferred to keep a separate account to maintain independence, for convenience, or to ensure that they have enough funds available for emergencies and personal spending.2

-That’s important, said Skip Johnson, a financial advisor with Great Waters Financial in Minneapolis, Minnesota, in an interview.
-Regardless of the financial system they adopt, married couples should ensure that each have some spending money of their own, or even a credit card, for discretionary spending that need not be justified.
+That’s important, said Skip Johnson, a financial professional with Great Waters Financial in Minneapolis, Minnesota, in an interview.
+Regardless of the financial system they adopt, married couples should ensure that each has some spending money of his or her own, or even a credit card, for discretionary spending that need not be justified.
 (Need budget advice?
 Contact us)